-On behalf of the members of the Board of Administration, I present the Federated City Employees' Retirement System's (the System) Comprehensive Annual Financial Report (CAFR) for the fiscal year ended June 30, 2020.
+On behalf of the Board of Administration, I present the Federated City Employees' Retirement System's (the System) Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2021.

-The System's Pension Plan earned a time-weighted, net-of-investment fees rate of return of 3.6% on investments for the fiscal year, compared to a 3.9% return for its policy benchmark and a 1.3% return for the Investment Metrics universe net median of public funds greater than \$1 billion.
-The System underperformed the net rate of return of 6.75% assumed by the Board and System's actuary for the fiscal year ended June 30, 2020.
-The System's Pension Plan earned a time-weighted, net-of-investment fees rate of return of 4.6% and 4.1% for the three-year and five-year periods ending June 30, 2020, respectively; while the Investment Metrics net median earned a time-weighted rate of return of 5.0% and 5.4% for the same periods.
+The Pension Plan earned a time-weighted rate of investment return (net of investment fees) of 29.2% for the fiscal year, compared to a 27.8% return for its policy benchmark and a 27.0% return for the Investment Metrics universe net median of public funds greater than \$1 billion.
+The System outperformed the net rate of return of 6.625% assumed by the Board and System's actuary ("the discount rate") for the fiscal year ended June 30, 2021.
+The Pension Plan earned a time-weighted net of investment fees rate of return of 11.8% and 9.7% for the three-year and five-year periods ending June 30, 2021, respectively, while the Investment Metrics universe net median earned a time-weighted rate of return of 10.6% and 10.5% for the same periods.

-The Healthcare Plan earned a time-weighted, net-of-investment fees rate of return of (0.1)% on investments for the fiscal year, compared to a 0.9% return for its policy benchmark.
-Additionally, the System's Healthcare Plan earned a time-weighted, net-of-investment fees rate of return of 3.0% and 2.9% for the three-year and five-year periods ending June 30, 2020, respectively.
+The Healthcare Plan earned a time-weighted rate of investment return (net of investment fees) of 24.8% for the fiscal year, compared to a 24.6% return for its policy benchmark.
+Additionally, the Healthcare Plan earned a time-weighted net of investment fees rate of return of 9.1% and 8.2% for the three-year and five-year periods ending June 30, 2021, respectively.

-The System's net position increased from \$2,426,640,000 to \$2,511,327,000 (see the Financial Section beginning on page 16).
-The net increase in the System's net position for fiscal year 2019-2020 was \$84,687,000.
+Both Plans benefitted from the continued recovery of financial markets.
+The Plans realized investment returns for the fiscal year that were 4.4x and 3.96x multiples of the assumed rates of return for the Pension and Healthcare Plans, respectively.
+In March 2021, the Board voted to maintain the Pension Plan's existing growth asset allocation, which was significantly increased in March 2020.
+The System's net position increased from \$2,511,327,000 to \$3,268,953,000 (see the Financial Section beginning on page 14).
+The net increase in the System's net position for fiscal year 2020-2021 was \$757,626,000.